You are here

 Malcolm I. Hoenlein

 In June 1986, Malcolm Hoenlein was elected Executive Vice Chairman of the Conference of Presidents of Major American Jewish Organizations, the coordinating body on international and national concerns for 52 national Jewish organizations.
+He was succeeded by William Daroff on February 1, 2020, becoming Vice Chair.
 Previously, he served as the founding Executive Director of the Jewish Community Relations Council of Greater New York, the central coordinating agency for Jewish organizations in the metropolitan New York area.
 Prior to that, he was the founding Executive Director of the Greater New York Conference on Soviet Jewry.

 Malcolm Hoenlein received his B.A. in Political Science from Temple University and completed his Masters degree and doctoral course work from the University of Pennsylvania’s Department of International Relations.
 A National Defense Fellow in the University’s Near East Center, Mr. Hoenlein taught International Relations in the Political Science Department and served as a Middle East specialist at the Foreign Policy Research Institute.
 In addition, he served on the editorial staff of ORBIS, the Journal of International Affairs.